VirtualBrainLab/vbl-docs/source/pinpoint/tutorials/tutorial_ephys_link.md

 ![Connect a probe to a manipulator](../../_static/images/tutorial/ephys_link/ephys_link_connect_probe.png)

 1. Spawn the corresponding probes in the planner scene.
+    1. Ensure the orientation of the probe in the scene matches the orientation of your _in vivo_ probe.
+Use the "Yaw", "Pitch", and "Roll" text boxes to configure.
+A value of 0, 0, 0 by default means the probe is parallel to the ground, pointing anteriorly, and probe head stage is facing ventrally.
+    2. For Sensapex uMp-4 use a table protractor to identify these angles, for Sensapex uMp-3 and New Scale manipulators, use the angles from your rigs.
 2. Press <kbd>ESC</kbd> to open the settings menu.
 3. Switch to the "Ephys Link" tab.
 4. Scroll down to the panel that represents the _in vivo_ manipulator.